HenrikBengtsson/CostelloPSCNSeq/README.md

 ## Requirements

 ### Required software
-This pipeline is implemented in [R] and requires the R package [aroma.seq].
-To install the latter and all of the required dependencies, call the following from R:
+This pipeline is implemented in [R] and requires R packages [aroma.seq] and [sequenza].
+To install these packages and all of their dependencies, call the following from R:
 ```r
 > source("http://callr.org/install#HenrikBengtsson/aroma.seq,sequenza")
 ```